dduportal/rpi-utils/meetup-brussels-20160210/slides/slides.md

 * We want to launch the Docker demo "voting app" on a cluster of Raspberry Pis.
   - Docker on ARM board ?
 Voting app ?

-* This voting app will be launch on Swarm cluster.
+* This voting app will be launched on Swarm cluster.
   - How to bootstrap Swarm ?

 * Workshop logistic : we'll group by 3 boards : 1 master, 2 nodes